riseye/hello-world/README.md

 # hello-world
-Just another one for a course
+Well this is for a course that I am going to launch Let's do it